samumantha/instructor-training/content/lesson-design.md

 layers, **long-term** and  **short-term**.
 Long-term memory, which we use to store persistent information, is essentially unbounded but is slow to access.
-Short-term memory (also called working memory), which we use to actively think about things is much faster but also much smaller.
-It has been estimated that the average adult's short-term memory can hold 7±2 items for a few seconds before things started to drop out.
+Short-term memory (also called working memory), which we use to actively think about things, is much faster but also much smaller.
+It has been estimated that the average adult's short-term memory can hold 7±2 items for a few seconds before things start to drop out.

 ```{figure} img/cognitive-architecture.png
 Figure adapted from [Teaching Tech Together](https://teachtogether.tech/en/index.html), licensed under [CC-BY-NC-4.0](https://creativecommons.org/licenses/by-nc/4.0/)